Some Amazing Health Benefits of Green Tea

 Green Tea and Weight Loss

-Those who drink tea with the aim to lose eight will be glad to learn that green tea aids in weight loss.
-In fact, it helps burn fat by boosting the metabolism.
-The catechins, caffeine, and theanine in green tea do just that.
+Those who drink tea with the aim of losing weight will be glad to learn that green tea aids in weight loss.
+In fact, it helps burn fat by boosting metabolism.
+The catechins, caffeine and theanine in green tea do just that.

-Interestingly, green tea acts to effect the fat loss from the abdomen and viscera.
+Interestingly, green tea acts to affect fat loss from the abdomen and viscera.
 A study published in the American Journal of Clinical Nutrition, January 2005 issue, indicates that green tea lowers body fat, waist measurements, and helps in reducing weight.

 Green Tea and Cancer

 The catechin polyphenols, especially EGCG, in green tea may play a role in cancer prevention as they kill the cancer cells.
-Green tea may reduce the risk of a variety of cancers like those of the ovary, prostrate, prostrate, colon, rectum, lungs, bladder, breast, oesophagus, pancreas, stomach, and skin.
+Green tea may reduce the risk of a variety of cancers like those of the ovary, prostate, prostate, colon, rectum, lungs, bladder, breast, oesophagus, pancreas, stomach, and skin.

-Green tea also helps in shrinking malignant brain tumors in affected children.
+Green tea also helps in shrinking malignant brain tumours in affected children.

 Green tea helps in protecting against cancer.
 The October 2004 issue of the journal of Pharmacy and Pharmacology reports that green tea polyphenols improve the efficacy of cancer drugs while the August 2004 issue of Cancer Letters reports that green tea reduces the negative side effects of cancer drugs.